 There are some special considerations to keep in mind when feeding your dog bananas.
 Frozen banana chunks can be given to dogs as treats; they’re good for dental health and reduce plaque buildup on teeth.

-Dogs who have problems digesting starch should avoid eating too many bananas because they contain more starch than other fruits such as apples or grapes.
+Dogs who have problems digesting starch should avoid eating too many bananas because they contain more starch than other fruits such as dogs eating apples or grapes.
 They also shouldn’t eat any fruit with seeds in it.

 Can Dogs Eat Banana Bread?